 If you would like to find out more information about ECLIPSE and how it works with Genie you can also visit the Medicare Australia website for additional information and find a list of participating health funds.

 If you wish to proceed, please complete an Online ECLIPSE Enquiry form.
 We will then be in contact to discuss your billing and how ECLIPSE can benefit your practice.
-Should you require any additional information, please do not hesitate to contact our Head Office on 07 3870 4085 (Option 2) or email us directly.
+Should you require any additional information, please do not hesitate to contact our Sales team on 1300 889 362 or firstname.lastname@example.org.